tsnellgrove/dark_castle2/castle_to_do2.md

 				- DONE: On attempt to 'wear hedgehog_broach' - "You can't bring yourself to put it on - the memories of seeing your dear Nana wearing it are suddenly too fresh.
 Perahps there is something else around the castle you could wear?"
 					- pre-action trigger not working
 					- problem solved - was treating 'hand' as a string when it's actually a list (argh!!)
-				- IN PROC: style check
+				- DONE: style check
-				- full play-through test
+				- DONE: full play-through test

 To Dos: